microsoft/vscode-docs/docs/python/unit-testing.md

 | Run Unit Test Method... | Prompts for the name of a test to run, providing auto-completion for test names. |
 | Show Unit Test Output | Opens the Python Test Log panel with information about passing and failing tests, as well as errors and skipped tests. |

 ## Debugging tests

-Because unit tests themselves are code, they are prone to code defects just like the production code they test.
+Because unit tests themselves are source code, they are prone to code defects just like the production code they test.
 For this reason, you may occasionally need to step through unit tests in the debugger.

-The **Python: Debug All Tests** and **Python: Debug Unit Test Method...** commands (on the command palette and status bar menu) launch the debugger for all tests and a single test method, respectively.
+The **Python: Debug All Tests** and **Python: Debug Unit Test Method...** commands (on the Command Palette and Status Bar menu) launch the debugger for all tests and a single test method, respectively.
 For PyTest and Nose, additional configuration is necessary as described in the sections that follow.

 ### pytest debugging

-1. Create a file named `xyz.py` (or some other arbitrary name) in the root directory that contains the following code:
+1. Create a file named `xyz.py` (or some other arbitrary name) in the root directory that contains the following source code:

     ```python
     import pytest
     pytest.main()
     ```
-2. Ensure that you're *not* using the `pytest-cov` option, as this prevents the debugger from working correctly.
+2. Ensure that you're **not** using the `pytest-cov` option, as this prevents the debugger from working correctly.
-3. Add a breakpoint in you test you wish to debug and start debugging.
+3. Add a breakpoint in the test you wish to debug and start debugging.

 ### nosetest debugging

-1. Create a file named `xyz.py` (or some other arbitrary name) in the root directory that contains the following code:
+1. Create a file named `xyz.py` (or some other arbitrary name) in the root directory that contains the following source code:

     ```python
     import nose
     nose.run()
     ```
-2. Add a breakpoint in you test you wish to debug and start debugging.
+2. Add a breakpoint in the test you wish to debug and start debugging.

 ## Next steps